dtolnay/erased-serde/README.md

 - [`erased_serde::Deserializer`](https://docs.rs/erased-serde/0.3/erased_serde/trait.Deserializer.html)

-The usual Serde `Serialize`, `Serializer` and `Deserializer` traits cannot be used as trait objects like `&Serialize` or boxed trait objects like `Box<Serialize>` because of Rust's ["object safety" rules].
+The usual Serde `Serialize`, `Serializer` and `Deserializer` traits cannot be used as trait objects like `&dyn Serialize` or boxed trait objects like `Box<dyn Serialize>` because of Rust's ["object safety" rules].
 In particular, all three traits contain generic methods which cannot be made into a trait object.

 ["object safety" rules]: http://huonw.github.io/blog/2015/01/object-safety/